Are you about to hire a tradesman to work in your home or garden?

 How do I know the firm is financially sound?

-A Registered Businesses' trading record and financial position is checked when they first join TrustMark, however such checks cannot guarantee a firm will not hit financial difficulties.
-For this reason,, we insist all Registered Businesses provide a warranty that provides increased protection if the firm goes out of business.
+A Registered Businesses' trading record and financial position is checked when they first join TrustMark, however such checks cannot guarantee a business will not hit financial difficulties.
+For this reason, we insist all Registered Businesses provide a warranty that provides increased protection if the firm goes out of business.

 Who checks up on these tradesmen?

-TrustMark's approved Scheme Providers (which include trade associations, local authorities / Trading Standards, certification inspection schemes and commercial organisations) check the performance of all Registered Businesses that join TrustMark through them.
+TrustMark's approved Scheme Providers (which include trade associations, local authorities / Trading Standards, certification inspection schemes and commercial organisations) check the performance of all the businesses that join TrustMark through them.